Maria Vazquez Montes

 Expertise

-I have provided statistical expertise in medical studies in mental health, online learning, ophthalmology, chronic diseases (diabetes, kidney disease, cancer), and hearth failure, using a variety of statistical methods (e.g. statistical control process, latent class analysis, multilevel modelling, propensity score methods, survival analysis).
-I am an ongoing collaborator of a systematic review of prognostic biomarker models for heart failure.
+I have provided statistical expertise in medical studies in mental health, online learning, ophthalmology, chronic diseases (diabetes, kidney disease, cancer), and heart failure, using a variety of statistical methods (e.g. statistical control process, latent class analysis, multilevel modelling, propensity score methods, survival analysis, meta-analysis).

-My teaching experience includes coordinating the online module Introduction to Statistics for Health Care Research on the Oxford Postgraduate Programme in Evidence-Based Health Care, tutoring for the Human Sciences Prelims module Introduction to Probability Theory and Statistics at St Hugh’s College, and for several modules in the MSc in Evidence Based Health Care and EBHC Medical Statistics.
+My teaching experience includes coordinating the online module Introduction to Statistics for Health Care Research on the Oxford Postgraduate Programme in Evidence-Based Health Care, and tutoring for modules in the MSc in EBHC Medical Statistics.
+I am a non-Stipendiary Lecturer in Human Sciences for St Hugh's College.

 Biography